 Plus there are lots of mix-in’s that you can include to add even more flavor.
 If you have some some crispy bacon around, you could always add that in.
 Fresh dill also adds delicious and fresh flavor.
 Yum!

 - Hard boiled eggs: You’ll need 6 hard boiled eggs for this recipe.
-You can make them day of, or use leftover hard boiled eggs too.
+You can make them day of with this easy hard boiled eggs in Instant Pot method, or use leftover hard boiled eggs too.
 You can even buy them premade from the grocery, although I do recommend making them fresh for more flavor.

 - Mayonnaise: You don’t need a ton of mayo…just enough to create a creamy base.
 I used 1/4 cup.
 If you’re looking for a lighter option, you could use Greek yogurt or even light mayo too.
 You can even make this a Whole30 recipe by making homemade mayo or using a compliant mayo such as Primal Kitchen.